ponsoc/ststeroids/README.md

 0.1.16

-- Improved component instance creation by making compent instances a singleton
+- Improved component instance creation by making component instances a singleton

 0.1.15